qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_roles.rst

    Required skills

    * Degree: Master's degree in electrical engineering/computer science/mathematics, or similar degree, or comparable work experience
-   * Solid understanding of functional safety engineering including safety analysis
+   * Solid understanding of functional safety engineering including safety analysis (e.g., FMEA, DFA)
    * Knowledge of safety management
    * Deep understanding of quality criteria and the correlating methods and procedures to achieve and verify them
    * Technical know-how of embedded systems